rsmith531/online_hours_tracker/README.md

 I wanted users to have the option to enable periodic notifications that remind them of how long their workday has been open, even when they didn't have the website open in the browser.
 To send the notification from the server, I accessed the [Web Push Protocol](https://datatracker.ietf.org/doc/html/draft-ietf-webpush-protocol) via the [**`web-push`**](https://www.npmjs.com/package/web-push) library.
 To display the notification, the browser gives me the [**Push API**](https://developer.mozilla.org/en-US/docs/Web/API/Push_API).
 These two technologies made the implementation relatively painless.

 The interesting part is the "even when they didn't have the website open in the browser" part.
 To do this, I had to write code to register (install) a Javascript file (service worker) that would run on the browser in a separate thread to listen to the server for incoming notifications and display them to the user.
+That file was a bit of a challenge to debug, because its console logs don't go to the normal client console and the worker decides when to run once it is registered.
+Firefox has [additional dev tools](about:debugging#/runtime/this-firefox) that show the registered workers, and you can use that to open a console specific to a service worker, but only when it is running.

 ### Live updates